 SQL> select sysdate from dual;

-In above query, we are using sysdate this is predefined functionality of the Oracle Database which always showing system current Date, and dual also is predefined object which is we use for temporary calculations.
+In the above query, we are using sysdate this is the predefined functionality of the Oracle Database which always showing the system current Date, and dual also is a predefined object which is we use for temporary calculations.

 3. Using “-” (Subtract)

 SQL> select ename, sysdate - jdate from ocp;